igrafx/miningkafka/howto.md

 The connector is named `SpoolDirCsvSourceConnector`.
 You can download it by clicking the Download button on [this page](https://www.confluent.io/hub/jcustenborder/kafka-connect-spooldir), which will provide a ZIP archive containing the connector, among other files.

-After downloading, extract the contents of the archive and place them in the `docker-compose/connect-plugins` folder of the Liveconnect project.
+After downloading, extract the contents of the archive and place them in the `docker-compose/connect-plugins` folder of the Docker Compose project.

 #### Custom UDFs
 You can install the custom UDFs by following the steps described in the [iGrafx UDFs](#igrafx-udfs) section of this document.

 ### 1. Source Connectors
-Launch Liveconnect with the connectors JARs and the Jira/Snow files placed in the appropriate folders.
+Launch docker compose with the connectors JARs and the Jira/Snow files placed in the appropriate folders.
 Once it is running, enter the following requests using ksql (either via the ksql CLI or a graphical UI).

 **Important:** The two connectors created below must have at least one file to load into Kafka upon creation.
 Otherwise, the connector creation will return an error.